 The 10 Best Hotels in San Francisco

-The newest kid in town is a perfect addition to emerging Mid-Market.
-Interiors by designer Kelly Wearstler could not be more of a departure than the 1907 building’s flatiron-shaped red-brick façade.
+In the newest addition to emerging Mid-Market, interiors by designer Kelly Wearstler could not be more of a departure than the 1907 building’s flatiron-shaped red-brick façade.
 A mash-up of styles, colors, and patterns dominates every corner: bold wallpaper clashes with plaid upholstery and bare wooden floors, staff wear checkered suits and floral ties.
 It’s bohemian and eclectic and, somehow, it all works.
 Arguably, even more emphasis was placed on the hotel’s social spaces—‘gram-worthy interiors outshined only by their food and drink.
 The neighborhood’s cool crowd pours into Villon, the salon-style lobby restaurant, for seasonal American cuisine; on the rooftop, cocktail lounge Charmaine’s seduces with fire pits, city views, and fabulous libations like Let Me Touch Your Mind (made with Banks 5 rum, coconut cream, pineapple, and lime, topped with a Negroni).

 Inn at the Presidio